ba-lab/AF2-accepts-SA/README.md

 bash run_alphafold.sh -d <path_to_params_dir> -o <output_dir> -m model_1,model_2,model_3,model_4,model_5 -f <path_to_fasta> -s <path_to_a3m_file> -t 2019-05-14
 ```
 - -m: at least one model name must be provided
-- -t: template date (refer alphafold github repository for more details)
+- -t: template date (refer AlphaFold Github repository for more details)

 # Test environment
-We tested this implementation on `CUDA 10.1` in a `Ubuntu 18.04.4 LTS` system with hardware configuration: Dual 4215R 3.2GHz CPUs, 128 GB RAM, and 2 NVIDIA Quadro RTX 6000 GUPs each with 24GB memory.
+We tested this implementation on `CUDA 10.1` in a `Ubuntu 18.04.4 LTS` system with hardware configuration: Dual 4215R 3.2GHz CPUs, 128 GB RAM, and 2 NVIDIA Quadro RTX 6000 GUPs, each with 24GB memory.

 # References
 * To create this code base, the original AlphaFold2 repository [https://github.com/deepmind/alphafold] was used